Misuse and overuse of antibiotics lead to bacterial resistance

 Aside from preventing the misuse and overuse of antibiotics, the program also aims to provide the most cost-effective and efficient treatment for individual patients; encourage the rational use of antimicrobial agents; stop the emergence of resistant bacteria strains and superinfections; and reduce the rate of adverse drug reactions.

-Additionally, the hospital has started monitoring the antibiotics use across its outpatients’ clinics and for the patients admitted to the hospital to avoid unnecessary antibiotic prescriptions; developing clinical guidelines for antibiotic prescriptions for different infections; building a unique system within its electronic medical records to help physicians prescribe the most suitable antibiotics for the most appropriate duration; and educating healthcare professionals about the program.
+Additionally, the hospital has started monitoring the use of the antibiotic across its outpatients’ clinics and for the patients admitted to the hospital to avoid unnecessary antibiotic prescriptions; developing clinical guidelines for antibiotic prescriptions for different infections; building a unique system within its electronic medical records to help physicians prescribe the most suitable antibiotics for the most appropriate duration, and educating healthcare professionals about the program.

 He added: “ We have shared our unique experience in implementing this ASP program with our colleagues from all over the Gulf region, government and private sectors in UAE during the Dubai International Conference on Infectious Diseases and Vaccination (DICID), which was held in Dubai last May 10-12, 2018.
 The move is expected to further influence our colleagues from the private sector to start a step towards implementing this crucial program across all private hospitals in Dubai and thus to contribute positively to our society in Dubai and all over the UAE.”